Ellis County, Texas

 Across from the courthouse is the Ellis County Museum.

 Ellis County is a county located in the U.S. state of Texas.
 As of 2020, its population was estimated to be 192,455.
 The county seat is Waxahachie.
 The county was founded in 1849 and organized the next year.
 It is named for Richard Ellis, president of the convention that produced the Texas Declaration of Independence.
-Ellis County is included in the Dallas–Fort Worth–Arlington metropolitan statistical area.
+Ellis County is part of the Dallas–Fort Worth metroplex.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 952 sqmi, of which 935 sqmi are land and 16 sqmi (1.7%) are covered by water.

 Lake Waxahachie is located about five miles south of Waxahachie in Ellis County, Texas.
 Owned and operated by Ellis County Water Control and Improvement District Number One on behalf of the city of Waxahachie, the lake was formed by impounding the Waxahachie Creek in 1956.
 The water covers about 650 acres and has a maximum depth around 50.
 The former community of South Prong was located beside the creek before the lake was created.
 There has been a country club and a two-acre public park with boat ramp since the lake was completed.
 The lake is a recreational resource for the entire county.